-At the 5' end of the genome is a sequence of 65 to 98 nucleotides, termed the leader RNA, that is also present at the 5' ends of all subgenomic mRNAs.
+At the 5' end of the genome and subgenomic mRNAs are a sequence of 65 to 98 nucleotides, termed the leader RNA.
 An untranslated region (UTR) of 200 to 400 nucleotides follows this leader sequence.

 At the 3' end of the RNA genome is another UTR of 200 to 500 nucleotides, followed by poly(A) of variable length.
 The sequences of both the 3'- and 5'-UTR are important for RNA replication and transcription.